 - a.
-At the live hearing, the decision-maker(s) must permit each party's advisor to ask the other party and any witnesses, relevant questions and follow-up questions, including those challenging credibility.
+At the live hearing, the decision-maker(s) must permit each party's advisor to ask the other party and any witnesses relevant questions and follow-up questions, including those challenging credibility.
 Such cross-examination at the live hearing must be conducted directly, orally and in real time by the party's advisor of choice and never by a party personally, notwithstanding the discretion of the university to otherwise restrict the extent to which advisors may participate in the proceedings. - b.
-At the request of either party, the university shall provide for the live hearing to occur with the parties located in separate rooms with technology enabling the decision-maker(s) and parties to simultaneously see and hear the party or the witness answering questions. - c.
+At the request of either party, the university shall provide for the live hearing to occur with the parties located in separate rooms with technology enabling the decision-maker(s) and parties to simultaneously see and hear the party or the witness answering questions.

+- c.
 Only relevant cross-examination and other questions may be asked of a party or witness.
 Before a complainant, respondent or witness answers a cross-examination or other question, the decision-maker(s) must first determine whether the question is relevant and explain any decision to exclude a question as not relevant. - d.
 If a party does not have an advisor present at the live hearing, the university must provide without fee or charge to that party an advisor of the university's choice, who may be, but is not required to be, an attorney, to conduct cross-examination on behalf of that party. - e.
 Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent. - f.
-If a party or witness does not submit to cross-examination at the live hearing, the decision-maker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the decision-maker(s) cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+The decision-maker(s) cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer crossexamination or other questions. - g.

-- g.
 Live hearings pursuant to this paragraph may be conducted with all parties physically present in the same geographic location or, at the university's discretion, any or all parties, witnesses and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other. - h.
 The university shall create an audio or audiovisual recording or transcript of any live hearing and make it available to the parties for inspection.